Popcorn Chicken

 - Spices.
 I seasoned the corn flour with salt, smoked paprika, oregano, basil, and mustard powder.
 Feel free to mix and match the herbs and spices to find your desired flavor.

 - Oil.
-I typically use canola oil, but other high-smoke point oils like vegetable oil or peanut oil work well too.
+I typically use canola oil, but other high-smoke-point oils, such as vegetable oil or peanut oil, work well too.

 How to make popcorn chicken